AdamCarnaffan/ericius_aurantiaco/README.md

 Finding reliable and credible news sources has become an increasingly more difficult task to accomplish.
 Being able to judge whether a news article is honest is often overlooked, especially when the headlines of articles are written less for accuracy, and more to attract clicks.

-What it does:
+What it is:

-This webapp and chrome extension displays a figure from 0-100 on a sliding colour scale of red to green beside the headline of every news article from a google search.
+This webapp and chrome extension displays a figure from 0-100 on a sliding colour scale of red to green, along with a sad-meh-happy emoji beside the headline of every news article from a google search.

 Goal: